maxadamski/vitamin/docs/manual.md

 *Example*

 Let's assume that there exists an external procedure `write`.
 To call it, we need to provide information about it's type.
-In the future this will be automatically inferred from `.h` files.
+In the future this will be automatically synthesized from `.h` files.

 	write : (handle: I32, buffer: &U8, length: Size) -> Size